-Make sure all arrangements are in place by … [date varies based on venue];

-There will be ongoing contact between HPN and subcommittee to assure that all details are addressed as the conference approaches.
+Ongoing contact should occur between the Conference Management Contractor and Subcommittee to ensure that all details are addressed as the conference approaches.

 Sponsorship Subcommittee:

-Develop sponsorship packages and avoid assembling individualized packages: this assures sponsors are properly recognized and receive proper information about being on site from HPN.
-Exceptions have been made for incredible sponsorship opportunities;
+Develop a sponsorship program and brochure so that sponsors know in advance the benefits received with each type of sponsorship.
+Avoid individualized packages, although exceptions can be considered for large sponsorship opportunities.

-Learned from experience is that the most attractive location for exhibitors may not meet fire marshal or convention center standards: HPN will work with you early on to identify all options for locating booths and tables that meet required standards;
+The Conference Management Contractor will work with the Subcommittee early on to identify all options for locating booths and tables and verify compliance with fire marshal and convention center standards.

-It’s typical to approach exhibitors at the prior year’s conference to see if they’ll be interested, show them space setup and package options to be able to follow up with them following the prior year’s conference;
+It’s typical to approach exhibitors at the prior year’s conference to the interest them in having a booth for next year and to follow-up after the conference.

-HPN works with the conference venue on booth & table arrangements and obtains required assembly permits and contracts for exhibitor services;
+The Conference Management Contractor works with the conference venue on booth and table arrangements and obtains required assembly permits and contracts for exhibitor services;

-There is a step-by-step process used by the conference contractors once the Sponsorship Subcommittee obtains commitment from a sponsor: following this process streamlines the timing and assures that all sponsors receive proper recognition;
+Once the Sponsorship Subcommittee obtains commitment from a sponsor; the Chapter’s conference contractors will follow-up directly with the sponsor as described in III.F.
+CONFERENCE SPONSORSHIPS.

-Sponsorships that involve space in the exhibitors’ area must be confirmed 2 months prior to the conference to allow fire marshal permits to be acquired and to allow the conference documents, including the Mobile App, to be prepared;
+Sponsorships with exhibitor booths must be confirmed two months prior to the conference to allow for fire marshal clearance and to allow the conference documents, including the Mobile App, to be prepared.

-There will probably be sponsors for conference bags and lanyards, maybe other items.
-Work with the sponsor to identify design criteria for item, but the contractors will work with vendors to identify exact item and negotiate costs.
+The Subcommittee can consult with the sponsors of the conference bag, lanyard and other “giveaways” to identify design criteria for these items, but the contractors will work with vendors to identify the exact items and negotiate costs.

 II.
 CONSULTANTS AND CONTRACTS